dgurudot/tg/help/en-US/TERMS.md

 We’re constantly trying to improve our Services, so we may need to change this Term of Use from time to time as well, but we will alert you to material changes by prominently placing a notice on the website, by sending you an email, and/or by some other means.
 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.

-We will alert you about any changes by updating the "Last updated" date of these Terms of Use, and you waive any right to receive specific notice of each such change.
+We will alert you about any changes by updating the "Last updated" or "Revised" date of these Terms of Use, and you waive any right to receive specific notice of each such change.
 It is your responsibility to periodically review these Terms of Use to stay informed of updates.
 You will be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised Terms of Use by your continued use of the Site after the date such revised Terms of Use are posted.

 The information provided on the Site is not intended for distribution to or use by any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation or which would subject us to any registration requirement within such jurisdiction or country.
 Accordingly, those persons who choose to access the Site from other locations do so on their own initiative and are solely responsible for compliance with local laws, if and to the extent local laws are applicable.